dotnet/Scaffolding/tools/dotnet-msidentity/README.md

 ## Scenarios

-### Registering a new AAD app and configuring the code using your dev credentials
+### Registering a new Azure AD app and configuring the code using your dev credentials

 Given existing code which is not yet configured:

-- detects the kind of application (web app, web api, blazor server, blazor web assembly, hosted or not)
+- detects the kind of application (web app, web api, Blazor server, Blazor web assembly, hosted or not)
-- detects the IDP (AAD or B2C*)
+- detects the Identity Provider (IdP) (Azure AD or B2C)
 - creates a new app registration in the tenant, using your developer credentials if possible (and prompting you otherwise).
-Ensures redirect URIs are registered for all the launchsettings ports.
+Ensures redirect URIs are registered for all `applicationUrl`s listed in the `launchSettings.json` file.
 - updates the configuration files (and program.cs for Blazor apps)

-Note that in the following samples, you can always have your templates adding a calls to Microsoft graph [--calls-graph], or to a downstream API [--called-api-url URI --called-api-scopes scopes].
+Note that in the following samples, you can always have your templates add a call to Microsoft graph [--calls-graph], or to a downstream API [--called-api-url URI --called-api-scopes scopes].
 This is now shown here to keep things simple.

 <table>
  <tr>